yantis/instant-archlinux-on-mac/README.md

 you will be in a much better place than trying to do it by hand.
 I do know for a fact that I haven't set it up to work with fusion drives yet so if your drive is a fusion drive it won't work without some minor changes.

-If you have any problems feel free to shoot me an email at yantis@yantis.net and we can see if we can solve them together.
+If you have any problems feel free to shoot me an email at yantis@yantis.net

+## Features
+* Installs without USB.
+* Installs without needing network drivers.
+* Installs without needing video drivers.
+* Installs 100% in Mac OSX with no rebooting neeed.
+* When you do choose to use Arch Linux it should be 100% usable by simply rebooting.
+* Very quick install.
+If your bandwidth is fast enough the whole install takes under 10 minutes.
+* Easy to remove and revert back to normal.

 ## Tested Working
 * Mountain Lion, Lion, Yosemite